andrejewski/cla/README.md

 structure of the command-line tool.
-While `Command` and `Option` may seem especially verbose compared to chaining-based option parsers like `commander`, the goal of this project is to make intents obvious without any obsurities or hidden side-effects. **The tools created with `cla` work like they read.**
+While `Command` and `Option` may seem especially verbose compared to chaining-based option parsers like `commander`, the goal of this project is to make intents obvious without any obscurities or hidden side-effects. **The tools created with `cla` work like they read.**

 Throughout these feature explanations "atomics" describe the constructs of